By: Kaitlyn Schott on August 26th, 2021

-At Monkey Wrench Plumbing, we offer many water filtration options to our Los Angeles customers.
+At Monkey Wrench Plumbing, Heating & Air, we offer many water filtration options to our Los Angeles customers.
 While you can get a water softener to fight scale buildup, we've found some homeowners dislike the slick feeling it gives the water.
 So what can you do if you don't want hard water ruining your things, but you also don't want slippery feeling water?

 Consider getting a water conditioner like Flow-Tech.

 By the end of this post, we promise that you'll know what Flow-Tech is, what it can do, and how it saves you money.